 Masterworks is an investment platform that lets the average Joe buy fractional ownership of fine art for just $20 a share, widening access to blue-chip artwork beyond the super wealthy and to the masses.

 The concept is similar to real estate crowdfunding platforms (e.g. Fundrise, Groundfloor) that allow small investors to invest in commercial real estate projects.
 But instead of real estate, you’ll be putting your money towards priceless works of art.
-The goal is to sell the art for a higher value at a later date.

 Why Invest In Art